starlake-ai/starlake-data-stack/README.md

 If you have many container projects, create as many volume as needed.

-### Limit

-- Currently, we cannot mount the starlake projects directory directly under the mounted `/external_projects`.
-Subfolders of the mounted external project can't be accessed correctly.
-- This feature has been tested only on mac at the moment

 ## Stopping Starlake UI

 To stop Starlake UI, run the following command in the same directory

 ```bash
 docker compose down
 ```